Claude Lévi-Strauss: Later life and death

 In 2008, he became the first member of the Académie française to reach the age of 100 and one of the few living authors to have his works published in the Bibliothèque de la Pléiade.
-On the death of Maurice Druon on 14 April 2009, he became the Dean of the Académie, its longest-serving member.
+On the death of Maurice Druon on 14 April 2009, he became the dean of the Académie, its longest-serving member.

-He died on 30 October 2009, a few weeks before his 101st birthday.
+He died on 30 October 2009, at age 100.
 The death was announced four days later.

 French President Nicolas Sarkozy described him as "one of the greatest ethnologists of all time".
 Bernard Kouchner, the French Foreign Minister, said Lévi-Strauss "broke with an ethnocentric vision of history and humanity ...
 At a time when we are trying to give meaning to globalization, to build a fairer and more humane world, I would like Claude Lévi-Strauss's universal echo to resonate more strongly".
 In a similar vein, a statement by Lévi-Strauss was broadcast on National Public Radio in the remembrance produced by All Things Considered on 3 November 2009: "There is today a frightful disappearance of living species, be they plants or animals.
 And it's clear that the density of human beings has become so great, if I can say so, that they have begun to poison themselves.
 And the world which I am finishing my existence is no longer a world that I like."
 The Daily Telegraph said in its obituary that Lévi-Strauss was "one of the dominating postwar influences in French intellectual life and the leading exponent of Structuralism in the social sciences".
 Permanent secretary of the Académie française Hélène Carrère d'Encausse said: "He was a thinker, a philosopher....
 We will not find another like him".